srid/modern-package-template/README.txt

 3. ``README.txt`` and ``NEWS.txt`` automatically included in your package
    metadata as ``long_description``, thus making them appear in the PyPI_ page for your project.
+4. Automatic script (or .exe) creation using Distribute

 See the section titled "Roadmap" below for planned features.